The average SMB uses more than 100 SaaS products, often leading to SaaS chaos and security exposure.

-As you build out your IT team, and grow past more than 100-200 employees, it’s a good idea to start thinking about deploying a unified IAM solution.
-This can both streamline the end user’s experience and protect the entire organization from security threats.
-IAM solutions work by authenticating a user once and then unlocking all apps for them (rather than users having to individually sign into each app).
+As you build out your IT team and scale beyond 100-200 employees, start thinking about deploying a unified identity and access management (IAM) solution.
+This can both streamline the end user’s experience and protect the entire organization from security issues.
+IAM solutions work by authenticating a user once and then unlocking all apps for them (rather than users having to sign into each app individually).

-IAM offerings are a bit like Google Single-Sign On on steroids, offering many more configuration options and deeper integrations.
-For smaller organizations, this might be overkill, especially if you won’t be able to or need to leverage their killer features like Active Directory sync (smaller, newer companies might not even have this) and SAML integration (typically only available on more expensive, enterprise-level SaaS pricing tiers).
+IAM offerings are a bit like Google Single-Sign-On on steroids, offering many more configuration options and deeper integrations.
+For smaller organizations, this might be overkill, especially if you won’t be able to or need to leverage features like Active Directory sync (smaller, newer companies might not even have this) and SAML integration (typically only available on more expensive, enterprise-level SaaS pricing tiers).
 But if you are a larger or more advanced organization, it may very well be worth investing in IAM.

 In summary, these are our overall recommendations for boosting the security of your team’s SaaS operations.

 For most businesses, here is what we recommend:

 - Put people at the center of your security policies.

 - Use G Suite Business or Enterprise for overall operations and employ available security configurations.